Cannabis (drug): Psychiatric

 From a clinical perspective, two significant school of thought exists for psychiatric conditions associated with cannabis (or cannabinoids) use: transient, non-persistent psychotic reactions, and longer-lasting, persistent disorders that resemble schizophrenia.
-The former is formally known as acute cannabis-associated psychotic symptoms (CAPS).
+The former is formally known as acute cannabis-associated psychotic symptoms (CAPS) or cannabis-induced psychotic disorder (CIPD).

 At an epidemiological level, a dose–response relationship exists between cannabis use and increased risk of psychosis and earlier onset of psychosis.
 Although the epidemiological association is robust, evidence to prove a causal relationship is lacking.

 Cannabis may also increase the risk of depression, but insufficient research has been performed to draw a conclusion.
 A 2014 meta-analysis of longitudinal studies found that cannabis use was associated with a modestly increased risk of developing depressive disorders, particularly among heavy users, although the causal relationship remains uncertain and further research is needed.
 Cannabis use is associated with increased risk of anxiety disorders, although causality has not been established.
 A 2025 systematic review and meta-analysis involving more than half a million participants aged 15–30 reported that cannabis use was associated with higher odds of depression (51% higher), anxiety (58%), suicidal ideation (65%), and suicide attempt (87%).

 A review in 2019 found that research was insufficient to determine the safety and efficacy of using cannabis to treat schizophrenia, psychosis, or other mental disorders.
 Another found that cannabis during adolescence was associated with an increased risk of developing depression and suicidal behavior later in life, while finding no effect on anxiety.